suix0/cvmaker/README.md

 Another challenge to point out was the transitions of the reference I tried to imitate in my project.
 Having to style transitions between accordions, while considering whether a section was opened or not and ensuring that the opened section remain while going between accordions.

 At the end of the day, it was a really fun and super challenging project for someone like me who just learned React.
+I may not have made the best React code with this one, and I am aware of how messy it is, but I learned a lot from this.
 It was a good learning experience.

 Link for the reference I used for this project: https://cvcreator.khanhadi.com/